Sengkang: Notable places

 Sengkang's two main rivers, Sungei Punggol and Sungei Serangoon, run through the town with a network of green connectors along their banks.
-They link housing precincts to neighbourhood parks such as Sengkang Riverside Park, as well as the Sengkang Swimming Complex, Sengkang Hockey Stadium, Lorang Hualus and Anchorvale Community Centre.
+They link housing precincts to neighbourhood parks such as Sengkang Riverside Park, as well as the Sengkang Swimming Complex, Sengkang Hockey Stadium, Lorong Halus and Anchorvale Community Centre.
 These park connectors are linked to the Coney Island Park in Punggol New Town and the existing Punggol Park in the south, to better serve the recreational needs of the residents of Sengkang.
 Sengkang Sculpture Park, located in Compassvale, is an elongated green space created below the LRT viaducts.

 Sengkang's major public transport amenities were built in tandem with the main public housing development.
 The main heavy rail tunnels through Sengkang and the elevated track infrastructure of the intra-town Sengkang LRT were developed as the existing public housing blocks were being built in the late 1990s.
 The amenities were built in a contiguous building complex, which gives commuters direct access between Sengkang MRT/LRT station, Sengkang Bus Interchange, Compass Heights condominium and Compass One shopping centre.
 The Compassvale bus Interchange was later built besides Sengkang Bus Interchange, and came into operations on 12 March 2017.